Parameterisation space for Cornell potential in a QCD potential model: Constraints from two points of view

 \subsection{From the convergence Point of view}

 From the momentum transform , we see that for a lower cut-off value of $Q^{2}_{0}$, either one has to consider a very small value of $b$ or to increase the value of $\alpha_{s}$, which is obvious, since in both the cases coulombic part will be more dominant.
-However reality condition of $\epsilon$ from equation $(10)$ demands that $\alpha_{s} \leq \frac{3}{4}$ and hence one can not go beyond $\alpha_{s}=0.75$ in this approach.\\ From the convergence point of view, the perturbative condition demands \cite{NSB2009}
+However, reality condition of $\epsilon$ from equation $(10)$ demands that $\alpha_{s} \leq \frac{3}{4}$ and hence one can not go beyond $\alpha_{s}=0.75$ in this approach.\\